cybozu-go/meows/README.md

 --------

 - Self-hosted runner pool
-  - Run a time-consuming initialization script before a job starts
+  - Run a time-consuming startup script before a job starts
 - Notification
   - Users can notice that a job succeeds or not with notification
 - Workflow failure investigation